Robert Francis (musician)

-Robert Francis (born September 25, 1987, in Los Angeles, California) is a multi-instrumentalist, Americana singer-songwriter.
+Robert Francis (born Robert Anthony Commagere; September 25, 1987, in Los Angeles, California) is a multi-instrumentalist, Americana singer-songwriter.
 His debut full-length album, One By One, was released in August 2007 by Aeronaut Records, gaining him notice for its "emotional darkness and musicality".
 His sound is distinguished by his "bright, gravelly baritone", often conveying the emotion of a more "hardened performer".
 He is best known for the song "Junebug", which was a top ten airplay hit in Europe in 2010.

 One By One (2007)

 At nineteen years old, Francis "separated himself from his friends and society to write his debut record, One By One."
 The album took over a year to make with Francis' [learning] "how to engineer over that period of time."
 Half of the album was recorded in his childhood home while the rest was recorded at his friend's parents' house while they were out of town.
 "Songs like Dakota and One By One were recorded there."
 The album received three and a half stars on the All Music Guide.

 In 2008 Francis' supported Australian singer/songwriter Missy Higgins on a national tour.

 On March 5, 2009, Carson Daly aired a half-hour feature on the singer/songwriter where he performed One By One, Do What I Can and Junebug.

 Robert Francis' One By One was nominated for the prestigious Shortlist Music Prize in 2007.

 Francis' song, "All of My Trains," from his album One By One appeared in the 2009 film, The Vicious Kind.

 Two of his songs, "Dakota" and "All of My Trains", were used in the 2012 film Deadfall.